 Your tent plays a critical role in your adventures.
-Whether it protects you from raging alpine storms or raging mosquitoes, it provides the necessary shelter you need from the elements.
+From raging alpine storms to raging mosquitoes, it provides the necessary shelter you need from the elements.
 As adventurers, we take this responsibility seriously when designing MSR tents.

 We build gear for demanding adventurers, staying fiercely committed to quality materials, construction and precision engineering.

-It’s for this reason that professional expeditions and recreational backpackers alike trust MSR tents.
+That’s why professional expeditions and recreational backpackers alike trust MSR tents.
 Every shelter we design reflects our obsession with the details.
-Learn what we stand for in our design philosophies and why we’re committed to engineering high-performance, durable gear.
+Here’s a look at what we stand for in our design philosophies and why we’re committed to engineering high-performance, durable gear.

 The writer Antoine de Saint Exupéry once said, “Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.”